-When you’re writing your story, it’s a good idea to write from the perspective of one of the characters.
-It allows your story to feel more real and personal to your readers, and they will connect to your character as they share their experiences.
+Perspective hopping means when you jump from the point of view of one character to another.
+You will usually spend most of the time in the point of view of the Protagonist because your story will feel more real and personal.
+They will connect to your character as they share their experiences.
 However, sometimes you’ll want to hop perspectives to see the story through different eyes.

 Why Write In A Perspective?